urbit/urbit.org-reloaded/content/using/install.md

 ### Using Landscape

 Landscape is the Urbit web interface, and it's the best way to interact with your ship.
-Chrome and Brave are the recommended browsers for using Landscape.
+Chrome, Firefox, and Brave are the recommended browsers for using Landscape.
 To get onto Landscape:

 1. Start your ship.
 In the boot messages, look for a line that says something like `http: live (insecure, public) on 80`.
 The number given is the port that your ship is using.
 2. If the port given is 80, simply type `localhost` into your browser's address bar.
 If the given port is a different number, such as `8080`, you would type `localhost:8080`.
 You'll be met with a login prompt.